winkelict/ADXL362/README.md

 activateMode always has to be called to activate your configuration (uses POWER_CTL register).

+### FIFO: oldestsaved and streaming mode (normal measuring)
+See example ino file: **FIFO**

+The FIFO functionality can be used in combination with all other active[] and configure[] functions.
+FIFO has its own functions to configure interrupts, do not configure an interrupt twice using the other interrupt functions.

+Configure the FIFO as follows:

+	accelerometer.configureFIFO(ad_fifo_oldestsaved,FIFO_SIZE, FIFO_TEMP_ENABLED);

+ad_fifo_oldestsaved here means that no new data will be written to the FIFO when it's full, a full FIFO will trigger a FIFO overrun status.
+Configuration for this has been included in the example ino file:

+	accelerometer.configureFIFOInterrupt2(ad_status_fifo_overrun);

+Also configure the watermark interrupt (see FIFO_SIZE):

+	accelerometer.configureFIFOInterrupt1(ad_status_fifo_watermark);

+ad_fifo_stream can also be used instead of ad_fifo_oldest saved, no overrun interrupt will occur as data in FIFO is always replaced with newest data.

+The simplest way to use the FIFO buffer is in normal measurement mode, call this after the previous FIFO configuration to start measuring using FIFO:

+	accelerometer.activateMeasure();

+It is good to use macro definitions as in the example above:
+- FIFO_SIZE: maximum size before a watermark interrupt is occured, this can in turn also be used to define a buffer with the right size to read the FIFO data into.
+- FIFO_TEMP_ENABLED: when reading the FIFO data these functions need to know if temperature has been stored:

+The FIFO buffer can be read like this:

+    uint16_t fifoEntries[FIFO_SIZE];
+    uint16_t nrOfEntries = accelerometer.readFIFO(fifoEntries,FIFO_SIZE);
+    uint16_t* entriesptr = fifoEntries;
+    uint16_t buflen = nrOfEntries;
+    while (buflen > 0) {
+      FifoMeasurement m = accelerometer.parseFIFOMeasurement(ad_range_2G, &entriesptr, &buflen, FIFO_TEMP_ENABLED);
+      MeasurementInMg mxyz = m.forceInMg;
+      float tepm = m.tempInC;
+      //do something with the measurement
+    }

+The entriesptr and buflen sizes will be changed by the parse function each iteration.

+### FIFO: triggered mode (use with movement detection)
+See example ino file: **AutonomousMotionSwitchFIFO**

+Similarly as the normal/measurement FIFO configuration, the FIFO buffer can also be used to capture data surrounding, for example, an awake interrupt:
+Before using one of the activate[] functions first configure the FIFO in triggered mode:

+	acc.configureFIFO(ad_fifo_trigger,FIFO_SIZE, FIFO_TEMP_ENABLED);

+When an interrupt occured the FIFO will contain a maximum of FIFO_SIZE of measurements surrounding the event.

+*See previous chapter for explanation of macro definitions and how to read the FIFO buffer*

 ### Misc settings (ADXL362.h)
 Enable build in hamming error detection